Twitter joke trial: Impact of the case

 The case led to a review of the guidance for the Crown Prosecution Service of their use of Section 127 and other speech related offences for online content, which attempted to narrow the use of the section in prosecutions.
-The "grossly offensive" test has remained controversial and has been further reviewed by the Law Commission, which is examining current offences to "improve the protection afforded to victims" while providing "better safeguards for freedom of expression".
+The "grossly offensive" test has remained controversial and has been further reviewed by the Law Commission, which examined offences to "improve the protection afforded to victims" while providing "better safeguards for freedom of expression".

+The result was the commission's "2021 Modernising Communications Offences report", and the recommendations made in that report were accepted by the Government in February 2022.
+The Government pledged to use the Online Safety Bill to amend the law to implement the recommendations.
+The Law Commission stated: